-Extra information from Random Forests:
+Extra information from Random Forests in R :

-The randomForest R package optionally produces two additional pieces of information:
+The R package randomForest optionally produces two additional pieces of information:

 - 1. a measure of the importance of the predictor variables - 2. a measure of the internal structure of the data (the proximity of different data points to one another).